cgorlla/cgorlla/README.md

-### Artifical Intelligence & Machine Learning Research Fellow at the University of California, San Diego
+### AI/ML Research Fellow at the University of California, San Diego